solana-developers/solana-cookbook/docs/th/guides/data-migration.md

 | 6 | We've added Solana's `solana_program::borsh::try_from_slice_unchecked` to simplify reading subsets of data from the larger data block
 | 13-26| Here we've preserved the old content structure, `AccountContentOld` line 24, before extending the `AccountContentCurrent` starting in line 17.
 | 60 | We bump the `DATA_VERSION` constant
-| 71 | We now have a 'previous' version and we want to know it's size
+| 71 | We now have a 'previous' version และ we want to know it's size
 | 86 | The Coup de grâce is adding the plumbing to upgrade the previous content state to the new (current) content state

-We then update our instructions, to add a new one for updating `somestring`, and processor for handling the new instruction.
+We then update our instructions, to add a new one for updating `somestring`, และ processor for handling the new instruction.
 Note that the 'upgrading' the data structure is encapsulated behind `pack/unpack`

 <CodeGroup>
   <CodeGroupItem title="Instruction">